AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 feature: Attributes, Insights, Experiences, Assets, Channels
 exl-id: 26402a06-f776-42be-9d8d-fc498c0f75a8
 ---
-# Adobe GenStudio for Performance Marketers [!DNL Insights]
+# Adobe GenStudio for Performance Marketing [!DNL Insights]

-Adobe GenStudio for Performance Marketers [!DNL Insights] provides advanced analytics and insights into content performance that can help you make data-driven decisions.
+Adobe GenStudio for Performance Marketing [!DNL Insights] provides advanced analytics and insights into content performance that can help you make data-driven decisions.

 From the [!DNL Insights] dashboard, you can: